-It is left to the author's discretion how their own works may be exploited.
-They may permit or prohibit any use and demand a remuneration for the granting of individual rights.
+It is left to the author's discretion as to how their own works may be exploited.
+They may permit or prohibit any use and demand remuneration for the granting of individual rights.

 We distinguish between tangible (reproduction and distribution) and intangible (performance and broadcasting) methods of exploitation.

 The right to reproduce is the right to copy a work.
 Any process of copying, irrespective of the method or storage medium used for this purpose (e.g. copy on paper, recording of a theatrical performance on sound tape or by video camera, temporary storage in the RAM ...) is considered a reproduction.
 Except for the free use of a work, the purpose of the reproduction is irrelevant.

 The right of distribution is the right to make the work accessible to the public.
 The term public is of critical importance here.
 Passing on in the private sphere (e.g. among close friends) is not considered a distribution.
 However, as soon as a work is circulated, that is to say, offered, given, sold or lent to a wider group of unknown or unspecified people, this is regarded as distribution.

 The author's right of distribution of a specific copy of the work expires as soon as it is sold or given away with his or her consent and someone else becomes the owner of the copy of the work.
 This rule applies, of course, only to the specific copy and not to the work as such.

 The author sells 100 copies of his new book to a bookshop.
 Consequently, his distribution right in these 100 copies has expired.
 The bookshop can resell or give away the books.
 The same holds true for the end users who acquire these copies.

 Territorial limitations of the distribution right are in principle permitted and valid.
 For example, if a licence is granted to a publishing house in New York for the contractual territory USA, the publishing house may not publish the work in any other territories.